-Brathwaite has performed Mozart arias in televised concerts with the Estonian National Symphony Orchestra, conducted by Tonu Kaljuste, and appeared as a soloist with the London Philharmonic, Royal Philharmonic Concert Orchestra and BBC Concert, in venues such as the Royal Albert Hall, Royal Festival Hall, Barbican, Birmingham Symphony Hall and deSingel, Antwerp.
+In concert, he has performed Mozart arias in televised concerts with the Estonian National Symphony Orchestra, conducted by Tonu Kaljuste, and appeared as a soloist with the London Philharmonic, Royal Philharmonic Concert Orchestra and BBC Concert, in venues such as the Royal Albert Hall, Royal Festival Hall, Barbican, Birmingham Symphony Hall and deSingel, Antwerp.
 Festival appearances include Aldeburgh, Edinburgh International, Brighton, London Handel and Britten100 at BAM, New York.
-He has performed in recital at London Song Festival, Bridgewater Hall, the Elgar Room (Royal Albert Hall) and the Opera Vlaanderen with pianists including Graham Johnson and Alisdair Hogarth.
-Peter Brathwaite is the creator of the multimedia recital Degenerate Music: Music Banned by the Nazis in collaboration with pianist Nigel Foster and digital artist James Symonds.
+He has performed in recital at London Song Festival, Bridgewater Hall, the Elgar Room (Royal Albert Hall) and the Opera Vlaanderen with pianists including Nigel Foster, Graham Johnson and Alisdair Hogarth.
+He is currently touring his multimedia recital Degenerate Music: Music Banned by the Nazis (London Song Festival/ BBC Radio 3/ Studio Niculescu Berlin).

 Please do not use this text in programmes but contact Music International to obtain currently approved material.